Squidfishrl/Calculator/README.md

 # Calculator
 a simple, efficient calculator running in the background, callable via hotkey

-still WIP
-features to add: new frame dedicated to math functions, multiplatform compatabillity
+features to add: multiplatform compatabillity